 Are you interested in enjoying a fancy summer treat on a hot summer day that’s non-alcoholic and not basic iced tea?
-Fortunately, we’ve got some recipes for summer mocktails that are fun, refreshing, booze-free!Jump to Recipe
+Fortunately, we’ve got some recipes for summer mocktails that are fun, refreshing, and booze-free!Jump to Recipe

-When everyone else is walking around with their summer mocktails, it’s easy to feel left out.
+When everyone else is walking around with their summer cocktails, it’s easy to feel left out.
 If you’re sticking to non-alcoholic beverages, sometimes plain old lemonade or soda can get old.
 The key to enjoying those situations?
-Making the most of the experience by stepping up your cocktail game.
+Make the most of the experience by stepping up your mocktail game.
 Here are some tips for making the best summer mocktails that are the most refreshing summer drinks.

-- Make it to suit your own taste: Play around with the ingredients and how much you put in.
+Play around with the ingredients and how much you put in.
 Don’t be afraid to mix it up and get creative.
 Don’t forget a fresh and festive garnish always makes it feel a little fancier!
 We’re big fans of fresh basil, rosemary, or mint from our herb garden.

 Summer Mocktail Recipes

 Whether you’re looking for something with a refreshing zing, or are in the mood for a fun, fruity drink, here are some great options to enjoy a booze-free summer.

 Tonic, lime juice, and a sprig of fresh mint are all you need for this easy summer mocktail!
 You won’t even miss the gin.
 For some added summer refreshment, add in some crushed watermelon, fresh strawberries, peaches, blueberries, or your favorite summer fruit.
 You can also mix this up with elderflower, grapefruit, or another flavored tonic.
 It’s the perfect summer drink!